DMurf/PPEGen/README.md

 #### Paranoia XP: Imploding Now (2005):

 An updated version of the XP Edition with additional content and rules for character creation and gameplay.
-Emphasized the humor and dark satire inherent in the game.
+Emphasized the humour and dark satire inherent in the game.

 #### Paranoia: Troubleshooters (2017):